-When the teapot is warm, the tea won’t cool down as fast.
+When the teapot is warm, the tea won’t cool down as fast as its brewing.

 STEP 3: Put butterfly pea flower tea into teapot and add hot water.

 STEP 4: Cover teapot and steep for 5 minutes.

 The minimum steep time for herbal tea is 5 minutes.
 You can steep for a couple of minutes longer without the tea getting bitter.

-STEP 4: Strain butterfly pea flower solids and pour hot tea into tea cup.
+STEP 5: Strain butterfly pea flowers and pour hot tea into a teacup.

 You can add lemon slices into your drink and watch the color change from blue to purple.

-How to Make the Perfect Iced Butterfly Pea Flower Tea
+How to Make the Iced Butterfly Pea Flower Tea Properly

-My favorite way to make butterfly pea flower tea is iced.
+My favorite way to make butterfly pea flower tea is iced with a lemon.
 And the best way to make it iced tea is to cold brew it!

-STEP 1: Put butterfly pea flower tea and cool water in a pitcher.
+STEP 1: Put butterfly pea flower tea and water in a pitcher or glass container.

 STEP 2: Cover pitcher and put in refrigerator for at least 6 hours.

-STEP 3: Strain out solids and pour tea into cup with ice.
+STEP 3: Strain out butterfly pea flowers and pour tea into a cup.

 Once you’ve made the tea, add some lemon juice to see it change color.